Skip to content

 By the way: this is also your first encounter with Pavex's error messages!

 We strive to make them as helpful as possible.
-If you find them confusing, report it as a bug!
+If you find them confusing, file a bug report.

 Add a new constructor